wootfish/eli.sohl.com/drafts/wangs-attack.md

     return a_new
 ```

-This allows us to implement the round 1 message massage by simply copy-pasting the MD4 round 1 block from above and
+This allows us to implement the round 1 message massage by just copying the MD4 round 1 block from above and swapping
-swapping out `r1` for `f`.
+out `r1` for `f`.

-This brings us to a success probability of roughly $$2^{-25}$$, at which point the attack is actually practical.
-This is
+Massaging the message to enforce all the conditions on round one is enough to bring us to a success probability of
-a good time to test your attack code.
-For reference, with just these constraints my Python implementation was finding
+roughly $$2^{-25}$$.
+At this point, the attack is actually practical, so this is a good time to test your attack code.
-about one collision per day.
+For reference, with just these constraints my Python implementation was finding about one collision per day.

 That's not bad, but we can do way better - at the cost of some added complexity.